Marcinsirant/battleZombie/README.md

 # battleZombie

-I used inheritance in C #.
+The game is developed in unity 2D.
 The store is created dynamically.
 The weapon was added to the list and then to the store.
 Creating a new weapon is easy because you only add a script to the object and set the photo.

 https://youtu.be/HvNtC5-CEuQ Test on the Samsung Galaxy S10+